Rares-AndreiVasiu/GitGauge/README.md

 # GitGauge

-A project that aims to … _(brief description of what the project does)_
+A project that aims to skyrocket your career_

 ## Table of Contents
 - [Technologies & Languages](#technologies--languages)